 Michael Fahey completed his third as Concordia University Wisconsin's Men's Lacrosse head coach for the 2016 season.
 During his guidance the program has won double-digit games in all three season, including a program record 14 during the 2014 campaign.
 He was promoted to head coach by Director of Athletics Dr. Rob Barnhill on May 5, 2014 after serving as the program's interim head coach in 2014.

 Fahey was named the Midwest Lacrosse Conference Coach of the Year in 2016 after guiding the team to a 12-5 record and an appearance in the MLC Tournament Championship game for the second-straight year.
-He has also coached 30 All-MLC players since taking over the program, which includes six All-MLC First Team performers and Garrett Wohlford who was named the MLC Defensive Player of the Year and MLC Rookie of the Year in 2016.
+He has also coached 30 All-MLC players since taking over the program, which includes 11 All-MLC First Team performers and Garrett Wohlford who was named the MLC Defensive Player of the Year and MLC Rookie of the Year in 2016.
 During the 2014 season the Falcon led all of NCAA Division III in man-up offense, scoring on 55.4 percent (31-of-56) of their opportunities.
 They also ranked second nationally in man-down defense, giving up goals just 10.2 percent of the time.

 During the 2014 season, CUW ranked second nationally in man-up offense, scoring on 50 percent of its chances.
 They were also sixth in assists per game, seven in points per game and eighth in scoring margin.

 During Fahey's two years as a graduate assistant the Falcons went 18-14, posting 9-7 records in both seasons.
 In his first year (2012), CUW advanced to the MLC Tournament after posting a 5-4 record in conference play.